lorainegarutti/webdriverio-getting-started/README.md

 # Getting started

-Project to start studies about Webdriver.io implementation for end-to-end tests.
+Project to start studies about Webdriver.io implementation for end-to-end tests, using PageObjects concept.

 ## Required local dependencies